Schur complement elimination#

 \[\begin{split} \begin{bmatrix} H_{cc} & W \\ W^\top & V \end{bmatrix} \begin{bmatrix} \Delta c \\ \Delta l \end{bmatrix} = \begin{bmatrix} b_c \\ b_l \end{bmatrix}, \end{split}\]

 where \(H = J^\top J + \lambda I\) is the damped Hessian and \(b = -J^\top r\) is the gradient.
 The block \(V\) is the Hessian of the eliminated variables among themselves.
-The structure jaxls exploits is this: when no single cost couples two eliminated variables, \(V\) is block-diagonal: one small block per eliminated variable.
-Block-diagonal matrices are cheap to invert.
+When no single cost couples two eliminated variables, \(V\) is block-diagonal, with one small block per eliminated variable.
+Elimination relies on this, since a block-diagonal matrix is cheap to invert.

 That lets us solve the second block row for \(\Delta l\) and substitute it into the first, leaving a smaller reduced (or Schur-complement) system in \(\Delta c\) alone: